manuGil/GitCoDev/gitcodev/lesson1.md

 but help them if necessary.
 :::

-In the first section, we create the directory that will house the project.
-Note that depending on the environment setup, the Desktop may or may not actually be under the participants' home directory so instructor and  helpers should be ready to help learners locate it.
+In the first part, we create a directory that will house the lessons.
+Note that depending on the environment setup, the `Desktop` may or may not actually be under the participants' home directory so the instructors should be ready to help learners locate it.

 ```shell
     cd ~/Desktop/